Ignite-Laboratories/Enigmaneering/readme.md

 source repository, ensuring you can continue to follow my documentation as it stood at that moment in time.

-Eventually, I fully expect to be including some OpenGL and hardware I/O - so Go's grandfather _C_ will also get it's time to shine, but I will do my absolute best to make understanding _how_ to incorporate C into Go as easy as possible when those times come.
+Eventually, I fully expect to be including some OpenGL and hardware I/O - so Go's grandparent, _C_, will also get it's time to shine, but I will do my absolute best to make understanding _how_ to incorporate C into Go as easy as possible when the time comes.

 Genuinely - _the minimum requirement is curiosity!_